UQuark/Miscellaneous-old/README.md

 # Miscellaneous
 #### Tiny miscellaneous changes w/o topic

+##### Features:
 - Wet farmland blocks can't be spoiled by jumping
+- Stackable potions (by 16)

+##### Items and blocks:
-- Wrench which can rotate blocks
+- Wrench - a tool to rotate blocks
+- Armor Stand with Arms
+- Inverted Redstone Lamp

+##### Enchantments:
-- Charm of Comeback which prevents items from dropping when you die
+- Charm of Comeback - prevents enchanted items from dropping when you die
+- Lumberjack enchantment - TreeCapitator as enchantment

+##### Potions and effects:
+- Bound Inventory - keepInventory in a bottle!
+Also available in a beacon
+- Rotting Alive - turns villagers into zombie villagers